-This program is designed for plumbers who have completed their trade training and gained registration, or are in the final year of their apprenticeship and seeking to deepen their technical skills.
+This certificate is designed for plumbers who have completed their trade training and gained registration, or are in the final year of their apprenticeship and seeking to deepen their technical skills.

-In order to attain the Certificate IV in Plumbing and Services and gain a full licence, you must complete all the courses as required by the VBA.
+In order to attain the Certificate IV in Plumbing and Services and gain a full licence, you must complete all the subjects as required by the VBA.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.